06 Jun How to Reduce Bruising after Breast Reduction

 Wear Loose, Comfortable Clothing

-Opt for loose, comfortable clothing that is easy to put on and take off during your recovery.
+Opt for loose, comfortable clothing that can be put on and taken off with ease during your recovery.
 Avoid tight-fitting clothes that put pressure on your chest, as this can irritate the surgical area and exacerbate bruising.
 Button-up shirts or loose dresses can be good options, as they don’t require you to lift your arms over your head.

 Manage Pain with Prescribed Medication